TheTexta/obsidian-main/Psychology/Psych 101/Correlational Coefficient.md

-The strength of a relationship in [[correlation research]], ranging from -1.00 - +1.00.
+The strength of a relationship in [[Correlation Research]], ranging from -1.00 - +1.00.

 A negative correlation $lim_{x \to \infty}f(x) = -\infty$.